KONICA MINOLTA

 Remedy and Grievance Mechanism

-Konica Minolta has established an Internal Hotline System (Helpline) not only within the Group in Japan but also overseas.
-The Helpline is an anonymous reporting system, and whistleblowers are not subject to adverse treatment.
+Konica Minolta has established an Whistle-blowing System (Help Line) not only within the Group in Japan but also overseas.
+The Help Line is an anonymous reporting system, and whistleblowers are not subject to adverse treatment.

-In fiscal 2021, of the Helpline cases reported that related to human rights (abuse of power /sexual harassment/discrimination/inappropriate treatment), 17 were domestic and 19 were overseas.
-In fiscal 2021, no material issues requiring public disclosure were reported to the Helpline.
+In fiscal 2022, of the Help Line cases reported that related to human rights (abuse of power /sexual harassment/discrimination/inappropriate treatment), 7 were domestic and 17 were overseas.
+In fiscal 2022, no material issues requiring public disclosure were reported to the Helpline.

 Konica Minolta has established KONICA MINOLTA PSIRT* as a Companywide organization to manage information on the vulnerabilities of its products and services, and to pursue necessary measures.
 When KONICA MINOLTA PSIRT receives a vulnerability report from an outside stakeholder about Konica Minolta's products or services, it takes appropriate action in compliance with the international vulnerability handling process.